Appendicitis Treatment & Management

 Approach Considerations

-Although many controversies exist over the nonoperative management of acute appendicitis, antibiotics have an important role in the treatment of patients with this condition.
-Antibiotics considered for patients with appendicitis must offer full aerobic and anaerobic coverage.
+Antibiotics have an important role in the nonsurgical treatment of patients with acute appendicitis.
+[56] Antibiotics considered for patients with appendicitis must offer full aerobic and anaerobic coverage.
 The duration of the administration is closely related to the stage of appendicitis at the time of the diagnosis, considering either intraoperative findings or postoperative evolution.
 According to several studies, antibiotic prophylaxis should be administered before every appendectomy.
 When the patient becomes afebrile and the white blood cell (WBC) count normalizes, antibiotic treatment may be stopped.
 Cefotetan and cefoxitin seem to be the best choices of antibiotics.
-(See Medications).
+(See Medication).

 Go to Pediatric Appendicitis for more information on this topic.